 There are a lot more layers to monitor.

 The ephemeral and dynamic nature of Kubernetes makes it a lot more complex to troubleshoot.

 Automatic scheduling of pods can cause capacity issues, especially if you’re not monitoring resource availability.

 Until recently, monitoring your applications required aligning to your organization’s monitoring practices, installing language agents, instrumenting each app’s code, and redeploying each application.

 In effect, while Kubernetes solves old problems, it can also create new ones.
 Specifically, adopting containers and container orchestration requires teams to rethink and adapt their monitoring strategies to account for the new infrastructure layers introduced in a distributed Kubernetes environment.

-With that in mind, we designed this guide to highlight the fundamentals of what you need to know to effectively monitor Kubernetes deployments with New Relic.
-This guide outlines some best practices for monitoring Kubernetes in general, and provides detailed advice for how to do so with the New Relic platform.
+With that in mind, we designed this guide to highlight the fundamentals of what you need to know to effectively monitor Kubernetes deployments with New Relic One and our latest innovation, Auto-telemetry with Pixie.
+Pixie gives you instant Kubernetes observability without the need to manually instrument your code or install language agents.
+This guide outlines some best practices for monitoring Kubernetes in general, and provides detailed advice for how to do so with the New Relic One platform.

-Whether you’re a cluster admin, an application developer, an infrastructure engineer, or DevOps practitioner working on the Kubernetes platform, by the end of this guide, you should be able to use New Relic to monitor the health and capacity of Kubernetes components and resources, correlate events in Kubernetes with contextual insights to help you troubleshoot issues, understand how to monitor applications running in your cluster, and know how to track end-user experience from those apps.
+Whether you’re a Kubernetes cluster admin, an application developer, an infrastructure engineer, or a DevOps practitioner, by the end of this guide you will be able to use New Relic and Auto-telemetry with Pixie to get instant Kubernetes observability.
+As a result, you’ll know how to monitor the health and capacity of Kubernetes resources, debug applications running in your clusters, correlate events in Kubernetes with contextual insights to help you troubleshoot issues, and understand how to track end-user experience from your apps.